-Light sensitivity or photophobia is known to cause discomfort and even migraine attacks.
-But did you know light sensitivity anxiety is also a problem for many who suffer from photophobia?
-If you suffer from anxiety related to light sensitivity, you’re not alone.
+Light sensitivity is known to be related to discomfort and even migraine attacks.
+But did you know light sensitivity anxiety is also a problem for many who are hypersensitive to light?
+If this sounds like you, you’re not alone.
 As Jen writes,

 “I have lived my entire life with light sensitivity, otherwise known as photophobia.
 As a young child I was called a bat because I couldn’t handle light and was much happier in the dark or dusk,” she says.
 “Besides the intermittent, unpredictable pain I have on a daily basis – my fibro and PA like to mess with my eyes regularly.
 I have tried using sunglasses, computer glasses, you name it to control my light sensitivity.”

-Jen’s light sensitivity was causing her undue anxiety.
+Jen’s light sensitivity was making her anxious.
 Does this happen to you?

 Bright Lights and Anxiety

-Perusing online forums, you’ll find many examples of people who see a link between light sensitivity and anxiety, as in this exchange from MDjunction.
+Perusing online forums, you’ll find many examples of people who see a link between light sensitivity and feelings of anxiousness as in this exchange from MDjunction.

 Q: So I’m wondering does light sensitivity go along with anxiety or am I really feeling derealization? – AliKatt